blischalk/blischalk-jekyll/_posts/2021-04-24-ci-pipeline-threat-model.md

 #### Threat

 >> A developers laptop is lost or stolen.
-The hard drive is not encrypted so the attacker is able to use a tool such as [Konboot](https://kon-boot.com) to bypass password authentication and have commit access the all repositories to and ssh access to all systems the developer has access to.
+The hard drive is not encrypted so the attacker is able to use a tool such as [Konboot](https://kon-boot.com) to bypass password authentication and have commit access to all the repositories and ssh access to all the systems the developer has access to.

 #### Mitigations